VALAWAI/docs/docs/components/C0/email_sensor.md

 user interface at [http://localhost:8082](http://localhost:8082). one are **mov:password**.

-The docker-compose defines some variables that can be modified by creating a file named [**.env**](https://docs.docker.com/compose/environment-variables/env-file/) where you write the name of the variable plus equals plus the value.
+The docker compose defines some variables that can be modified by creating a file named [**.env**](https://docs.docker.com/compose/environment-variables/env-file/) where you write the name of the variable plus equals plus the value.
 As you can see in the next example.